John Wright (doctor)

-John Wright (February 2, 1811 – April 11, 1846) was an American physician and botanist.
+John Wright (February 2, 1811 – April 11, 1846) was an American medical doctor and botanist.

 Wright was Amos Eaton's student and co-authored the last, eighth, edition of the Manual of Botany.
 He had one son, with Mary Cottrell, who died on September 18, 1841.
 In 1833, he graduated with a medical degree from Yale College.
 He went on to be a professor at the Rensselaer Polytechnic Institute and a lecturer for the Rensselaer County Medical Society.
 For two years he associated in practice with Thomas C. Brinsmade.